 — Homeland Security (@DHSgov) December 12, 2024

 And in case you thought normies went into hibernation after November 5, think again.
 Take the young fellow in the tweet below, for example.
-(Note the knuckle-crack-as-intro move--so tough.)
+[Cappucci deleted his tweet after we published this article--we have replaced it with a similarly smug Cappucci tweet on the same subject. --Ed.]

 In the 8 minute clip, Matthew Cappucci--a self-described "atmospheric scientist" (aka weatherman) whose CV includes The Washington Post and NPR--explains with impatient certitude that the FBI is correct, and the torrent of reports from the public are all nonsense, a bunch of "gullible" idiots.